 This website homepage concept was conceived in 2018 during a project to redesign of a number of websites for the Department of Veterans’ Affairs.
 The structure of the page was designed using the following principles for home page design.

 The header is largely constant throughout the website.
 It should not change from page to page.

 The website logo will usually sit in the top left corner.
-A centred position is also popular.
+A centered position is also popular.
 It should be linked to take the user to the home page from any page.